Secure CheckoutPersonal information is secured with SSL technology.

 - Explores strategic methods with investigation of both short- and long-term goals to combat multidrug resistance

-- Presents a broad scope to help users fully understand how to apply combined therapy to multidrug resistance
+- Presents a broad scope to understand fully the ways to apply combined therapy to multidrug resistance

 - Provides an overview of combination therapy, but also includes specific cases such as cancer, tuberculosis, HIV and malaria